yulin-physics/bitop/README.md

 ## Repeat

 `func Repeat(b uint, leng int, count int)`

 Repeat constructs a binary based on a given repeating bit pattern

 ## Replace

+`func Replace(b uint, old uint, new uint, n int, leng int, oldLeng int, newLeng int)`

+Replace constructs a new binary with the old sub bits replaced by the new up to n times

 ## Resources